 Online Course Fees

-In order to enrol for this online course, you need to fill in the booking form on this website and contact us to make your payment.
+In order to enrol for this online course, you can call us, email us or go straight and fill in the booking form on this website and we'll contact you from there.

 You are then sent on access to all of the online video materials with specific directions and instructions of which videos to watch in which order.